Griffin Armament: Behind The Brand

 By Peter Suciu

 Good afternoon, everyone, and welcome back to TFB’s Silencer Saturday, brought to you by Yankee Hill Machine, manufacturers of the new Victra 20-gauge shotgun suppressor .
-Last week, I participated in a practical rifle match and was shocked at the percentage of guns with suppressors.
-A...
+This week, we have a full review of the Precision Armament TiTrex 300Ti suppressor.
+It is a high-performance 3D-p...

 By Daniel Y